kolchfa-aws/editorial-guides/TERMS.md

 ---
-title: OpenSearch Terms
+title: Terms
 nav_order: 8
 ---

-# OpenSearch terms
+# Terms

-Use these terms consistently across OpenSearch documentation.
+This guide provides editorial guidelines for terms commonly used in OpenSearch documentation, including spelling, capitalization, hyphenation, and usage.
+For definitions of OpenSearch concepts, see [Concepts](https://docs.opensearch.org/latest/getting-started/concepts/).

 ## A